Supporting Women’s Career Building

 Background and Issues

-In order to support its female employees, Konica Minolta does not limit itself to simply ensuring that they can continue working through various life events, but also aims to expand their access to any career path they want to pursue.
+Konica Minolta believes that employee diversity is a source of growth.
+The company takes measures to create an environment where women can perform to their full potential.
+In order to accelerate the success of its women employees, Konica Minolta does not limit itself to simply ensuring that they can keep working through various life events, but also aims to expand their access to any career path they want to pursue.

 Key Measures and KPIs

 |Percentage of management positions held by women at Konica Minolta, Inc.||7.2%||8%||8% or more||Fiscal

 |Percentage of women among new graduate hires||23%||30% or more||Maintain 30% or more||Fiscal

 For many years Konica Minolta has proactively provided equal employment opportunities for men and women, while working to build systems that can respond flexibly to the circumstances and needs of employees.
 These include adjusted work hours, volume, and content for employees expecting a child, or those looking after a child or family member.
 The company has striven to create workplace environments that make it easier for employees to remain employed while fulfilling family responsibilities.
 As the next step, Konica Minolta is undertaking measures to help empower women employees and allow even more women not only to remain employed but to enjoy success and career satisfaction.

 Konica Minolta has worked proactively to create an organizational culture in which women can thrive, provide education and training, and augment its systems, using the percentage of management positions held by women as one of its indicators.
 Driven by a strong desire to foster women in leadership, the responsible individuals in each business division are directly involved in developing individual development plans and focus on reinforcing the pipeline of leaders.
 In addition to these initiatives, Konica Minolta will identify women with high potential and systematically nurture them so that they can exercise influence in the upper levels of management, going forward.